3 Important steps to look after your mental health these holidays

 Be aware of your expectations and tolerant of others.
 20 percent of participants in a 2016 survey by Relationships Australia said their relationships were negatively impacted by differing expectations around Christmas.
 Remember that ageing parents may have a different set of beliefs and behaviour to teenage and young children.
 In-laws may bring differing religious and cultural beliefs.

 Reframe how you and your family consider these differences.
 Look for opportunities to celebrate the rich diversity of your extended family and broaden your family’s traditions.
-The roles these extended family members play in your own family’s life, especially the grandparents, can have an extremely positive impact if you them.
+The roles these extended family members play in your own family’s life, especially the grandparents, can have an extremely positive impact if you let them.

 3. Be Mindful